 Sitting on the Caribbean coast of the country in the Yucatán Peninsula, this area has the second longest coral reef in the world with clear waters and soft sand.
 Many islands are close by, one of the most famous is Isla de Mujeres which now houses an underwater museum with 400 statues planted as artificial reefs.
-The on land you have the pre-Columbian Mayan ruins.

 If you’re a bit hesitant on visiting Cancun, you’ll be pleased to find out there’s plenty to do besides the parties.
 It’s incredibly family friendly and you can spend a good amount of time here exploring the outdoor, cultural and historical attractions!

 You can skip to the activities we did by clicking below.